GFdiablo117/APV/readme.md

   <img src="./Images/clickAndHover.gif">
 </p>

 The single routes are clickable and have a hover effect on it.
-The user is able to click on the route or on the vehicle so the route and all vehicles using it will be highlighted.
+The user is able to click on the route or on the vehicle so the route and all vehicles using them will be highlighted.
 Additionally the vehicle symbols of the line will be switched out to a more detailed symbol and the route changes its color to its actual line color.

 ##### Zoom